Burnt Fen: History

 Burnt Fen is part of the South Level of the Fens, and as such was judged to have been drained satisfactorily as a result of the work of the Dutch drainage engineer Cornelius Vermuyden and his Adventurers in 1652.
 The courses of a number of rivers had been altered to improve drainage and reclaim land for agriculture, and a thanksgiving service was held in Ely Cathedral to celebrate the event.
 Burnt Fen was a low-lying region surrounded on three sides by the River Great Ouse, the River Little Ouse, and the River Lark.

 From the beginning, there were tensions between those who wanted to use the rivers for navigation and those who wanted to use them for drainage, to the extent that when Denver Sluice was demolished by an extremely high tide in 1713, the towns of Cambridge and Thetford petitioned against its reconstruction.
 However, a more serious problem for the Burnt Fen area was the steady shrinkage of the land surface as the water was removed from the peat soils, and the blowing away of the light soil as it dried out.
 Water could no longer flow by gravity from the land into the rivers.
 Although the Bedford Level Corporation was responsible for the main rivers in the region, they did not have control of the smaller tributaries.
 Landowners could and did build windmills to act as drainage engines, but there was no overall policy, with the result that there were legal disputes, with one landowner complaining that a neighbour's drainage mill resulted in flooding of surrounding properties.

-The First Commissioners
+The first commissioners

-Against this background, a private Act of Parliament was obtained in 1759, which created two drainage districts.
-Each had its own set of Commissioners, and the boards were called the Burnt Fen First District and the Burnt Fen Second District.
+Against this background, an act of Parliament was obtained, the Fen Drainage Act 1758 (32 Geo.
+2. c.
+13), which created two drainage districts.
+Each had its own set of commissioners, and the boards were called the Burnt Fen First District and the Burnt Fen Second District.
 The area controlled by the First District broadly covers the area known as Burnt Fen today, while the Second District is known as Lakenheath Little Fen.
 Besides notables such as the Lord Bishop of Ely and others, every person who owned 300 acre of "taxable land" was a commissioner, and people who owned over 6 acre of land could vote annually for several elected commissioners.
 "Taxable land" consisted of any land that might be affected by flooding, and would therefore benefit from drainage measures.